FourthState/plasma-mvp-sidechain/README.md

 We are using a UTXO model for this blockchain.
 This allows us to do secure and compact proofs when interacting with the rootchain contract.

+## Starting a sidechain

+In order to run a sidechain with tendermint consensus and a client to form transaction, a plasma node and light client will need to be initialized.

+**Note**: The following assumes you have [golang](https://golang.org/) properly setup and all dependecies have already been installed.
+See [Contribution Guidelines](https://github.com/FourthState/plasma-mvp-sidechain/blob/master/CONTRIBUTING.md) for more information.

+Plasma Node:

+- Navigate to `plasmad/` directory
+- Run `go build` via command line
+- Run `go install` via command line

+The plasma node (plasmad) is now installed and can be called from any directory with `plasmad`

+Run `plasmad init` via command line to start an instance of a plasma node with a connection to a tendermint validator.

+Run `plasmad start' via command line to begin running the plasma node.
+You should see empty blocks being proposed and committed.

+Plasma Light Client:

 ### Plasma Architecture
 See our [research repository](https://github.com/FourthState/plasma-research) for architectural explanations of our Plasma implementation.